 To underline the differences between 1997’s cars and 2017’s, the Rover 100 was crash-tested again in a repeat of the original test, before a current Honda Jazz, Euro NCAP’s benchmark small family car, was subjected to the same test – an offset front-end collision at 40mph.

-By comparison, the Rover 100’s occupants would have sustained life-threatening injuries.
-The crash forced the steering wheel sharply into the cabin, pushing the airbag to one side, forcing the dummy driver’s head to miss it completely and strike the instrument panel.
+By comparison, the Rover 100’s occupants would have suffered life-threatening injuries.
+The crash forced the steering wheel sharply into the cabin, pushing the airbag to one side, forcing the dummy driver’s head to miss it completely and hit the instrument panel.
 The force on the head registered a shocking 3,000 on the HIC scale.

 ‘Wherever you were sitting in the Rover 100 it was bad news.
 In a head-on crash at 40mph, you definitely do not walk away and you have a very high likelihood that you are no longer with us.